VSSSE/VSS-DOC/SRS.md

 The user can choose one movie from the listed movies and select it by clicking/tapping it.
 The user will get forwarded to the lookup page for soundtracks.

 #### 3.1.4 Listen to a song on Spotify

+The user can select a song by clicking it and choose the "Listen on Spotify" option.
+After that the user will be forwarded to the Spotify (www.spotify.com).

 #### 3.1.5 Listen to a song on Youtube